juliajiang218/FraudDetection/README.md

 ## Disclaimer & Licensing

-This script is provided for CSC373-A Assignment 6.
+This script is provided for educational purposes.
 Unauthorized reproduction, distribution, or use is strictly prohibited without the consent of the authors.
 See the top of `assignment_6.py` for full legal terms.